MrShanks/pizza-delivery/README.md

 # E-Pizza Simulator

-This project simulates a real Italian Pizzeria.
+This project simulates a Pizza Restaurant.

-Users can:
+Users can order via the TUI:
+- Pizzas can be selected and then the order is sent to the kitchen
+- Orders are queued into a channel
+- A maximum of 5 goroutines can run in parallel, they simulate the chefs of the kitchen
+- Each chef works on a different order.

+The kitchen microservice exposes prometheus compatible metrics:
+- Restaurant_active_chefs gauge
+- Restaurant_order_queue_size gauge
-- Order pizzas
+- Restaurant_pizza_made_total counter
-- Pay orders
+- Restaurant_pizza_making_duration_seconds_bucket histogram
-- Track how much time is left for their order
-- Remove or add ingredients from the pizzas.
-- When a User Logs In can see their previous orders

 ## Microservices
-- Chef --> it receives orders and delivers finished pizza, it is only triggered when There are Pizzas in the queue
+- Kitchen --> it receives orders and delivers finished pizza, it is only triggered when There are Pizzas in the queue
-- Client --> can place orders and pays trough server APIs
+- Client --> can place orders trough the TUI terminal
-- PizzaRestaurant --> Exposes the Api to Order pizza and pay, it sends the order to the kitchen and emails the customer when the pizza is ready

 ## Table of Contents